LarsNorlander/dev-diary/README.md

 ### 7:58 AM

 So this morning I started out by filling up some of the HTML I plan to style and sprinkled a few classes in.
 The classes are there because I know I'll use them for styling later on.
 I've also just been able to add stub CSS declarations so that I could add styles and watch the page change as I need without having to go into the HTML to see what classes I made (I'm horribly forgetful).

+## June 23, 2018

+### 6:58 PM

+Today I spent my time playing around with Flexbox and Grids to position the items on my tribute page.
+It's starting to show what each may be best used for given a particular thing you'd like to do.
+Now that I'm trying to explain it, it's actually kinda hard.
+I just have a bit of a sense of when to use which and, well, it might be wrong.
+I'll see.